kubeflow/website/content/en/docs/ibm/create-cluster.md

   Dallas (US) data center.
 - `WORKER_NODE_PROVIDER` specifies the kind of IBM Cloud infrastructure on which the Kubernetes worker nodes will be created.
 The `classic` type supports worker nodes with GPUs.
 There are other worker nodes providers including `vpc-classic` and `vpc-gen2` where zone names and worker flavors will be different.
-Please use `ibmcloud ks zones --provider classic` to list zone names for `classic` provider and set the `CLUSTER_ZONE` accordingly.
+Run `ibmcloud ks zones --provider classic` to list zone names for `classic` provider and set the `CLUSTER_ZONE` accordingly.
 - `CLUSTER_NAME` must be lowercase and unique among any other Kubernetes